praekeltfoundation/platform-mnch/Onboarding/profile-pregnancy-health.md

 # TODO Content

 # Text only
-card DisplayArticleTopic01Secondary when contact.data_preference == "text only" do
+card DisplayArticleTopic01Secondary when contact.data_preference == "text only",
+  then: DisplayArticleTopic01SecondaryError do
   buttons(
     ProfileProgress50: "@button_labels[0]",
     ContentFeedback: "@button_labels[1]",